n42k/OpenRCT2/reports/report3.md

 ## Logical View<a name="logical_view"></a>
 In the context of our game, we consider packages into every division by code files folders.
-According to the above mentioned, we consider that exists a link between one package to another if in the first package there are files that include files from the second package.
+According to the above mentioned, we consider that there is a link between one package and another if in the first package there are files that include files from the second package.

 ![alt tag](https://raw.githubusercontent.com/n42k/OpenRCT2/develop/reports/Images/logical_view.png)
 **Fig1** - Logical View of OpenRTC2

-Due to the huge complexity of the OpenRCT2, there’s an interconnection between its packages.
-The fact that the whole game has been reverse engineered from the original executable based on the assembly makes that the most part of the packages have a huge dependency of great number of other packages.
+Due to the huge complexity of the OpenRCT2, there’s a big interconnection between its packages.
+The fact that the whole game has been reverse engineered from the original executable based on the assembly, makes it so that most part of the packages have a huge dependency on a great number of other packages.
 ## Development View<a name="development_view"></a>

 ## Deployment View<a name="deployment_view"></a>